The best of astronomy this month:

 - 6 Mar - As it's new moon, dark sky conditions make this the best time to look at the Crab Nebula as well as the Orion Nebula.

 - 21 Mar - Have a look at the full moon today - this is the third and last supermoon of 2019.

 Look Up!
 Podcast

 As well as taking you through what to see in the night sky each month, Royal Observatory Greenwich astronomers pick their favourite astro news story.
-For March, they're discussing what's been revealed about the intersteallar asteroid - Oumuamua, in the 4 months since its discovery and the possible detection of rogue exoplanets in a distant galaxy.
-Have a listen below and vote for your favourite news story on our Twitter poll during the first week of the month.
+For March they're bidding farewell to the Mars Exploration Rover Opportunity and have a chat about a rock brought back by the Apollo 14 astronauts that turns out to be a piece of the Earth.
+Have a listen below then vote for your favourite news story on our Twitter poll during the first week of the month.

 The Moon's phases this month

 - 6 Mar - new moon (4:04pm)

 - 14 Mar - first quarter moon (10:27am)

 - 28 Mar - last quarter moon (04:10am)